mardb/interactive_form/README.md

 - Considers the needs of users with disabilities.
 - Compatible with assistive technology recognition compatibility (e.g. screen readers, etc.)
 # interactive_form

+# Real-time error message
+Provides form validation error indications at the moment they occur to better serve user.
+When then user interaction occurs,the validation checks for that input.